Olex2/Olex2Manual/Disorder/restraints_and_constraints.md

 ## Shelx Compatible Constraints
 It is very easy to apply any SHELX constraints (and restraints) in Olex2.
 The instructions are fully managed, so you do not have to take care of atom names in this.
 For example, if you want two atoms to have the same ADP value, you simply select the two atoms and type `CODE EADP` (or find the corresponding command on the GUI).
 If you later decide to rename any of the atoms involved in a constraint, this does not matter -- Olex2 takes care of this for you.
-For the detailed documentation of ShelXL constraints and restraints, please refer to the SHELX manual.
+For detailed documentation of ShelXL constraints and restraints, please refer to the SHELX manual.
 A link to this manual is provided on our GUI with George Sheldrick's kind permission

 ---------------------------------------------------------------------------
 SHELX       Constraints
 -------     ---------------------------------------------------------------
 AFIX        Constrains molecular geometry to a specified shape.

 EXYZ        The coordinates of selected atoms are constrained to be the same.
 Useful for occupational disorder.

 EADP        The ADPs/Uiso of selected atoms will be constrained to be the same.
 ---------------------------------------------------------------------------